Amendment 4 Explained

 Since May 1, 2024, abortion is illegal in Florida as of six weeks, before many women even realize they are pregnant.
 The law banning abortion after six weeks has legal exceptions for the life of the mother, the physical health of the mother, and lethal fetal anomalies.

-Legal exceptions for rape, incest, and human trafficking are included in the law; however, official documentation is required, which means if you are a survivor of rape, incest, or human trafficking, you would have to report the crime, collaborate with law enforcement, and get a set of official documentation in order to get an abortion in Florida, all in a matter of weeks.
+Official documentation is required, which means if you are a survivor of rape, incest, or human trafficking, you would have to report the crime, collaborate with law enforcement, and get a set of documentation in order to get an abortion in Florida, all in a matter of weeks.

 Other Abortion Restrictions